psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 Whatever the case, Hartland suggest this proves the existence of the sin-eater in Welsh literature:

-> To what can they point, if not to the practices detailed in my first letter and in the extract from the Bishop of St. Aseph's MS, ?
+> To what can they point, if not to the practices detailed in my first letter and in the extract from the Bishop of St. Aseph's MS,?
 And that they do in fact refer to hem there is proof in Welsh literature.

 But apparently, there's more: